Sarotti-Lab/ML_J_DP4/README.md

 **Figure 3.** J<sub>16,19</sub> (10 Hz) was chosen to constrain the conformations

 Once removed the unsuitable conformations, the remaining conformations are submitted to GIAO NMR calculations at the RHF/STO-3G level with the pop=nbo option.
 The resulting output files are given in the folder **“menthol_ML_iJ-dJ-DP4”**.
-It is important to note that in this method, the selection of the conformations should be done before running the `ML-J-DP4.py script`.
-The Excel file with the experimental data is the same as in the dJ-DP4 analysis, but leaving out the information of the <sup>3</sup>J<sub>HH</sub> used to filter the conformations.
+It is important to note that in this method, the selection of the conformations should be done before running the `ML_JDP4.py script`.
+The Excel file with the experimental data is the same as in the dJ-DP4 analysis, but leaving out the information of the <sup>3</sup>J<sub>HH</sub> used to guide the conformational sampling.

 ![image](https://user-images.githubusercontent.com/101136961/161817542-537ea267-c75d-4b58-81f1-498b7ccdf436.png)

 **J sheet:**

-Once the script is run, the resulting excel report file **“Results_ML_J_DP4” will be generated**.
+Once the script is run (in the same way discussed above), the resulting excel report file **“Results_ML_J_DP4” will be generated**.
 The output Excel file is provided in the folder *“menthol_ML_iJ-dJ-DP4”*.

 ![image](https://user-images.githubusercontent.com/101136961/161817581-b71c7b3e-d64f-491d-aa15-265886e58677.png)